EdmundBenedict/lordcephei.github.io/pages/cl_general.md

         0.0000000   0.0000000   0.6814628
     </pre>

-    This mode prints out connecting vector only.

     Options are separated by &thinsp;**~**&thinsp; (or any character following **\-\-shell**):
-^

       + **r=#** Specifies range of neighbor-list.
 Default value is 5.
       + **v**   prints electrostatic potential for each pair
       + **e**   prints inner product between Euler angles (relevant to noncollinear magnetism in the ASA)